quidphp/project/README.md

 1. Import [sql/test.sql.zip](sql/test.sql.zip) within a new Mysql/MariaDB database.
 2. Update the database parameters within the **env.php** file (look at @assert).
 3. Update the scheme hosts within the **env.php** file (dev/assert or prod/assert).
-4. To boot the test suite you can use the Web Browser or the Cli.
+4. To boot the test suite you can use the Web browser or the Cli.
     - Web browser: enter the URL to the [public/test.php](public/test.php) entry file (using the host for @assert).
     - CLI: write **php quid /:dev/assert** or **php quid /:prod/assert** within the Command Line Interface.